 Are you interested in cleaning the water blocks you’re using to liquid cool your PC?
-It is a good idea to do once in awhile but not for a frequent chore.
+It is a good idea to do once in a while but not for a frequent chore.
 Use our guide for some tips on the best way to safely clean your water blocks.

 Cleaning Copper Water Blocks

 The best way to clean copper is with acidic solutions but since copper water blocks are sensitive, it is important to be careful with the solutions you try.
-Steer away from chemical cleaning solutions you might find at the store and try using products you likely have laying around the house that contain the right amount of acid.
+Steer away from chemical cleaning solutions you might find at the store and try using products you likely have laying around the house that contains the right amount of acid.
 White vinegar, lemon juice, and cola can all be used to clean your water blocks.
 Use a small toothbrush to brush your water block with your chosen cleaning solution.
 Be sure to rinse the water blocks with water after cleaning.
 Leave them to dry covered in paper towels.